valjor98/FruityViceAPI/README.md

 4. Testing the database save functionality.
 5. Testing the CSV export functionality.

-More scenarios ar e included in the .featue file.
+More scenarios are included in the .featue file.